 Effect 1: Server Consolidation

-Server consolidation of 10:1 virtual-to-physical server can be established with virtualization.
+Server consolidation of a 10:1 virtual-to-physical server can be established with virtualization.
 Or you can even run ten virtual servers on a single physical server.
 This adds more testers who can test the same software.

 The server consolidation allows you to run the latest technology on the old physical systems by selecting the newest system configurations.